mjgold/twitter-client/docs/glossary.md

 server; and the program you build will be the client.

-The server is responsible for storing data and ensuring the client only interacts with the data i,'s allowed to, and the client is responsible for handling the user interactions.
+The server is responsible for storing data and ensuring the client only interacts with the data it's allowed to, and the client is responsible for handling the user interactions.

+##### Consumer Key
+A Consumer Key, sometimes called an API Key, is used to identify your application when sending [requests](#requests) to a [web service](#web-service-or-web-api) that uses [OAuth](#oauth).
+Consumer keys are generated when you register your application with the web api.
+Consumer Keys may be shared publicly; as they are analogous to a username when using OAuth for [authentication](#authentication).

+##### Consumer Secret
+A Consumer secret, sometimes called an API Secret, is used to identify your application when sending [requests](#requests) to a [web service](#web-service-or-web-api) that uses [OAuth](#oauth).
+Consumer secrets are generated when you register your application with the web api.
+You should not share consumer secrets publicly; as they are analogous to a password when using OAuth for [authentication](#authentication).

 #### D